EmtiazHossainE2/js-problems/README.md

 # js-problems
+# basic
+1. 1 to 100 addition
+2. 1 to 10 multiplication

 1. Find all prime numbers
 2. Find all prime numbers in an array
 3.
 4.